acdc1103/fairData/readme.md

 - Navigate to `http://127.0.0.1/` in your web browser.
 - Follow the on-screen instructions to submit your dataset for assessment.
-- Review the feedback provided by the tool and make necessary adjustments to improve your data's FAIRness. licensed under the MIT License - see the `LICENSE` file for details.
+- Review the feedback provided by the tool and make necessary adjustments to improve your data's FAIRness.